 The statute held sway in numerous court cases, most notably in the 1879 case Reynolds v. the United States, where the United States Supreme Court rejected a claim that Mormon polygamy was protected by the First Amendment, having quoted the Virginia Statute to define religious freedom.
 In 1947 the court similarly declared, in Emerson v.
 Board of Education, that the religion clauses of the First Amendment to the U.S. Constitution “had the same objective and were intended to provide the same protection against governmental intrusion on religious liberty as the Virginia statute.”
 This view has been broadly accepted in the Supreme Court’s jurisprudence and among historians, although it has more recently come under attack by several conservative members of the Supreme Court.

 Thus, having been significantly informed by both this Virginia statute as well as the writings of Cesare Beccaria, and the work of stalwart Anti-Federalists which included Jefferson and Patrick Henry among their numbers, a historical amendment was adopted in 1791.
-There is only one document in all the world that has enshrined within it the rights (deemed inalienable and self-evident) that, in addition to self-express, insists on the idea that the church (in whatever form it happens to take) shall not concern itself with the work of the state.
+There is only one document in all the world that has enshrined within it the rights (deemed inalienable and self-evident) that, in addition to self-expression, insists on the idea that the church (in whatever form it happens to take) shall not concern itself with the work of the state.
 Not bad.

 Mr. Thomas Jefferson here, deserves some recognition, a reflective pause, and perhaps a salute.